 Note that if you have set up a login PIN [see: How to Set Up a Login PIN in ChromeOS] then the password entry bug shouldn’t affect you anyway.

 Go back to About Chrome OS and…

 Pro Tip: I’ve been writing about operating systems for many years.
-You can find a lot more useful tutorials in my computer basics help library here on the site too.
+You can find a lot more useful tutorials about Chrome OS in my Chrome OS and Chromebook help library here on the site.
 Why not check it out while you’re visiting?